SysKitTeam/docs-point/releases/cloud/point-2025-05-13-release-note.md

 ## Improvements & Bug Fixes

-* **Updated the permissions** for Power Platform and Power BI reports to ensure visibility for Power Platform Admins, Syskit Point Admins, and Syskit Point Global Viewer roles.
-  * The reports are no longer visible for Collaborators.

-* **Improved the Table Migration Job** to better handle and retry SQL errors during migration.

 * **Fixed an issue** where the number of Orphaned Apps on the Power Platform Dashboard tile did not match the number shown on the Orphaned Apps view of the Power Apps Inventory report.

 * **Fixed the issue** when migrating data from SPO tables, where large data gaps caused incorrect batch processing.